2025 Mid-Session Legislative Update

 Currently, the FAIR Plan acts as a policy of last resort when homeowners are unable to obtain coverage through voluntary market insurance companies.
 This bill would focus on the renewal policies of the California FAIR Plan, which provides basic property insurance to homeowners who are unable to obtain coverage through the traditional insurance market.

 CAI-CLAC and insurance professionals have been working with the Department of Insurance to offer changes to reflect specific challenges in providing coverage through existing California requirements.
 This is one way in which California can make it easier to allow owners to find policies and protect their communities.
+This bill has been referred to Committee on Insurance.
+CAI-CLAC is working in support of this bill.

 CID Real Estate Broker License - AB 739 (Jackson)